boazsegev/iodine/README.md

 ## Native Pub/Sub with *optional* Redis scaling

-**Note**: not yet implemented in versions `0.8.x`, but the documentation hadn't been removed with hopes of a soon-to-be implementation.
+**Note**: Redis support isn't implemented (yet) in versions `0.8.x`, but the documentation hadn't been removed with hopes of a soon-to-be implementation.

 Iodine's core, `facil.io` offers a native Pub/Sub implementation that can be scaled across machine boundaries using Redis.